 Clinical rotations for the program are all within driving distance of the Marquette campus.
-Students will meet the College of Nursing D.N.P. program learning outcomes and the graduate standards as specified by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) at program completion.
+Students will meet the College of Nursing D.N.P. program learning outcomes and the graduate standards on pages 17-20 as specified by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) at program completion.

 Nurse Anesthesia Educational Program Curriculum

 Applicants are encouraged to submit all application materials well in advance of the cycle end date to allow adequate time for application verification by NursingCAS and to ensure receipt of all materials (e.g., professional recommendations, academic transcripts).
 Only applications that are complete and have been verified by the cycle end date will be reviewed for admission to the program.

 Applicants are encouraged to review the complete admission and application requirements in the Marquette University Graduate School Bulletin.
 The list below is a synopsis of these requirements:

 - A baccalaureate or graduate degree in nursing from a nationally accredited college or university is required.

 - A minimum undergraduate GPA of 3.0 on a 4.0 scale with a science GPA of 3.0 or above are required.

 - Graduate Record Exam scores (GRE), waived if cumulative GPA is 3.2 or higher.